BEST MEAT THERMOMETERS

 Digital thermometers work a bit different, usually using one of two kinds of probes; thermistors and thermocouples.

-Thermocouples, on the other hand, are much more precise, usually reading temperatures within .7F of true temperature.
+Thermocouple, probes on the other hand, are much more precise, usually reading temperatures within .7F of true temperature.
 Instead of just one wire inside the probe, they contain two small wires made of different metals welded together.
 These two metals react differently to heat, which creates voltages across the wires that is measured by the included meter, and then converted into a readable temperature – usually displayed on the LCD reader screen.

-Generally, thermocouples are the nicer option, but thermistors are usually perfectly fine for most home use in your kitchen or backyard.
+Generally, thermocouple probes are the nicer option, but thermistors are usually perfectly fine for most home use in your kitchen or backyard.
 The small differences between the two are likely unnoticeable when you’re grilling a couple of nice steaks or whole chicken breasts.
 Another kind of probe you might see are RTD’s, short for Resistance Temperature Detector.
-These probes are very accurate and stable, but read out slower than thermocouples, making them a better choice for leaving in the meat, as opposed to quick, instant reads.
+These probes are very accurate and stable, but read out slower than thermocouples, making them a better choice for leaving the probe in the meat, as opposed to quick, instant reads.

 The coil method they use is not nearly as accurate as more advanced digital thermometers, and the thermometers are usually built to poor quality standards.
 As a result, these kinds of bi-metal dial thermometers unreliable and prone to very inaccurate temperature readings, often off by up to 50 degrees!
 They’re also quite slow, taking 30 seconds to a minute to read the final temperature.